The history of the Ayurveda Parkschlösschen.

 Pure Ayurveda.
 With this concept, the Ayurveda Parkschlösschen is still the only 5-star Ayurveda resort in Europe that implements Ayurveda holistically and exclusively.
 Guests from all over the world use the first-class Ayurveda service to take care of their health and to draw new energy.

-Even though many trends come and go, the focus at the Ayurveda Parkschlösschen is still on the holistic implementation of the Ayurvedic health teachings, especially the Panchakarma cures.
+Even though many trends come and go, the focus at the Ayurveda Parkschlösschen is still on the holistic implementation of the Ayurvedic health teachings, especially the Panchakarma treatment programmes.